Riemannian game dynamics: Introduction

 Obtaining further results on stability, convergence, and global behavior requires additional structure on our dynamics \textendash\ and hence on the underlying Riemannian metric.
 This structure is provided by an \emph{integrability condition}.
-In prior work on game dynamics, such conditions have been imposed on the \emph{vector fields} used to convert the strategies' payoffs into vectors of choice probabilities. \footnote{See \cite{HMC01b}, \cite{HS07}, and \cite{San10c}.} By contrast, the integrability condition employed here is imposed on the \emph{matrix field} that defines a Riemannian metric, \footnote{Since a Riemannian metric is a state-dependent inner product, it can be represented as a field of symmetric positive-definite matrices; for a detailed discussion, see Section \ref{sec:geometry}.} requiring that it be expressible as the Hessian of a convex function.
-We call this function the \emph{potential} of the metric, and we refer to the resulting dynamics as \emph{Hessian game dynamics}. \footnote{In the context of convex programming, gradient flows generated by \ac{HR} metrics of this sort have been explored at depth by \cite{BT03} and \cite{ABB04}. \cite{LM15} examine the long-term rationality properties of a class of second-order, \emph{inertial} game dynamics derived from \ac{HR} metrics; the Hessian dynamics considered here can be seen as a first-order analogue of their dynamics.} Both the replicator dynamics and the Euclidean projection dynamics are members of this class.
-Moreover, Hessian dynamics are continuous when their potential function becomes infinitely steep at the boundary of the simplex; accordingly, a version of this criterion separates Hessian dynamics into a continuous and a discontinuous regime.
+In prior work on game dynamics, such conditions have been imposed on the \emph{vector fields} used to convert the strategies' payoffs into vectors of choice probabilities. \footnote{See \cite{HMC01b}, \cite{HS07}, and \cite{San10c}.} By contrast, the integrability condition employed here is imposed on the \emph{matrix field} that defines a Riemannian metric, requiring that it be expressible as the Hessian of a convex function.
+We call this function the \emph{potential} of the metric, and we refer to the resulting dynamics as \emph{Hessian game dynamics}. \footnote{In the context of convex programming, gradient flows generated by \ac{HR} metrics of this sort have been explored at depth by \cite{BT03}, \cite{ABB04}, \cite{MS18}, and many others. \cite{LM15} also examine the long-term rationality properties of a class of second-order, \emph{inertial} game dynamics derived from \ac{HR} metrics.} Both the replicator dynamics and the Euclidean projection dynamics are members of this class.
+As we explain in \cref{sec:HD}, Hessian dynamics are continuous when their potential function becomes infinitely steep at the boundary of the simplex, leading to the distinction between \emph{continuous} and \emph{discontinuous} Hessian dynamics.